 Lynn M. Squicciarini, MSW, LCSW is a Doctoral Fellow with CTAC and a doctoral student in the College of Social Work.
 Ms. Squicciarini received her Masters of Social Work degree from Wayne State University in Detroit, MI in 2002 with a specialization in Infant Mental Health.
 She has over13 years experience working with children, adolescents, families and adults in the community as well as in agency settings.
 She was previously a clinical director of an adult crisis psychiatric clinic and works with children with behavioral difficulties including Autism.

 Adrienne Whitt-Woosley, MSW, LCSW is the Associate Director of the Center on Trauma and Children and a clinical social worker.
-Ms. Whitt-Woosley has worked with the children and families of Kentucky for 10 years, and has focused her clinical and research efforts on understanding the importance of attachment relationships and the impact of traumatic events.
+Over the past 15 years, Ms. Whitt-Woosley has worked with the children and families of Kentucky and focused her clinical and research efforts on enhancing family relationships and understanding and mitigating the impact of trauma.
+Ms.

 Carlton Craig, Ph.D., is a faculty associate of the Center on Trauma and Children.
 Dr. Craig is an Associate Professor in the College of Social Work.
 He has served as a Co-PI on a research project that, in collaboration with the Kentucky Refugee Ministries.